21st Century Visionary

 By Sanat Singhal

-21st Century Visionary is the go-to podcast for young entrepreneurs, leaders, and changemakers aiming to create the future.
-The podcast is hosted by Sanat Singhal, a 17-year-old kid with a vision to connect young people with the content and community to dream an inspiring vision for society and make it a reality.
-So every episode, we feature the stories of young people executing on their inspiring visions for society or seek guidance from thought leaders and experienced veterans who have impacted our lives.
+21st Century Visionary is the go-to podcast for young entrepreneurs, leaders, and changemakers building the future.
+The podcast is hosted by Sanat Singhal, an 18-year-old kid with a vision to connect young people with the content and community to dream an inspiring vision for society and make it a reality.
+So every episode, we feature the stories and insights of inspiring young entrepreneurs or experienced business and thought leaders.

 Ep.
 39 NYU Stern Prof. Cynthia Franklin on key traits of successful entrepreneurs, the real secret to attracting investors, and the importance of foundational knowledge

 21st Century Visionary • By Sanat Singhal • Aug 30, 2021